huangzehao/caffe-vdsr/README.md

 ## Different from original paper
-Because of the limitation of hardware conditions，I didn't do completed training.
+Because of the limitation of hardware conditions, I didn't do complete training.
 So there are some differences between this implementation and original paper.
 ### Training Dataset
 This implementation: 91 images (with data augumentation and only factor 2)